atyryshkina/algorithm-performance-analysis/README.md

 # Algorithm Performance Analysis

 This is a collection of tools to analyze the performance of complex algorithms.
-The tools use machine learning and statistics to look at real data and determine performance bottlenecks and the relationships between parameters and runtime.
-In the future we want to help fine tune the algorithm parameters for efficient memory and processor use.
+The tools use machine learning and statistics to look at real data to determine performance bottlenecks and the relationships between parameters and runtime.
+In the future we want to help determine appropriate hardware constraints for algorithm (e.g. memory) for efficient use of resources.
 It is made with [Galaxy Project](https://galaxyproject.org/) admins in mind.

 ### What this can do: